What Sets UM-Flint's Doctor of Nursing Practice (DNP) Program Apart?

 - Intended for Bachelor-prepared RN’s who wish to pursue the DNP

-- Concentrations available in Adult-Gerontology Primary Care Nurse Practitioner, Family Nurse Practitioner and Adult-Gerontology Acute Care Nurse Practitioner
+- Concentrations available in Adult-Gerontology Acute Care Nurse Practitioner, Adult-Gerontology Primary Care Nurse Practitioner, Family Nurse Practitioner, and Psychiatric Mental Health Nurse Practitioner.

 - MSN to DNP